Aviastar Flight 7503: Eyewitnesses

 Numerous people claimed that they saw the plane crash, but all of them gave different locations.
 Some people claimed that the plane crashed into Palopo Mountains, while others claimed that the plane crashed near Sidrap waterfall.
 A young student claimed that the plane was flying very low, and had smoke on the wing, then impacted the sea at the Luwu shoreline.
 Some villagers also stated that the plane flew into the Barru and Pare-Pare sea.
 BASARNAS stated that there are possibilities that the plane flew off course, using a different route, and flew over the shoreline due to the mountains in the west.
 As a result, the search area was widened as far as the Makassar Strait.

 Recovery

 On the fourth day, the search area was officially widened into the sea.
 In the afternoon, at 15:55 WITA, some personnel of BASARNAS and the Indonesian police found debris on Latimojong Mountain.
 BASARNAS later confirmed that the debris belonged to the missing aircraft.
-Photos taken by BASARNAS shown that the wreckage of the aircraft was burned even days after the disappearance.
+Photos taken by BASARNAS shown that the wreckage of the aircraft was burning even days after the disappearance.
 At the time of the discovery, there were three burned bodies in the area.
 No survivors were found.

 On 6 October, the black boxes were recovered as well as the bodies.
 The black boxes were found in a good condition.
 BASARNAS took the bodies to a military hospital in Makassar.
 President Joko Widodo observed the recovery.
 There were 22 DVI personnel which will help the identification of the victims.